 - Digestive symptoms

-- Crave sweets
+- Elevated cravings for sweets

-- Sick all over
+- Feeling sick all over

 If your medical history sounds similar, you may have a yeast-related illness that is caused by too much yeast in your body.